Yakima GrandTour 16 Review

 Appearance

-Our last set of evaluations looks at the appearance of each cargo carrier, focusing on the color, finish, shape, and overall look of each product.
-The Yakima GrandTour — in our minds — is one of the better-looking cargo carriers of the group, meriting it a great score in this metric.
+Our last set of evaluations looked at the appearance of each cargo carrier, focusing on the color, finish, shape, and overall look of each product.
+The GrandTour — in our minds — is one of the better-looking cargo carriers of the group.